sandstorm/neos-kickstart/CODING_GUIDELINES.md

         * `Button.fusion`
         * `Button.scss`
         * `Button.ts`
+* You SHOULD NOT use Fluid for rendering.
+You SHOULD use AFX instead.
+There might be some rare exceptions, e.g. working with packages that still use fluid.
+For `Neos.Neos:Menu` you still might need Fluid to provide different rendering for a menu entry.
 * You MUST declare all props at the beginning of your component, by providing a default value
   ```neosfusion
   prototype(MyVendor.AwesomeNeosProject:Component.Button) < prototype(Neos.Fusion:Component) {